 - Reassure the team that the interaction is confidential

 - Remain impartial

 The assessment will help you learn more about your team members’ different styles and ways of thinking and working and help you form the basics of your conflict management strategy.

-Now that you’ve learned about the benefits, it’s time to tell you about the steps you need to take to conduct an online team assessment successfully.
+Now that you’ve learned about the benefits, it’s time to tell you the steps you must take to successfully conduct an online team assessment.

-The following steps will tell how to conduct an online team assessment right from building one to how you can follow up to create a strong learning and development loop.
+Now let’s learn how to conduct an online team assessment, i.e. from building one to how you can follow up to create a strong learning and development loop.

 - Your team’s efficiency